typescript-primera-aplicacion

 You should see the following output in the terminal:

-We got it!
-It hasn’t been that difficult, right?
-Now you can start coding like crazy.
+There we have it!
+It wasn’t that hard, was it?
+Now you can start programming like crazy.
 Or, keep reading the rest of the course to master TypeScript 👍.